e-mar404/book-notes/programming-languages/elixir/ch4.md

 function to show whatever you may want to show.
 This function prints the inspected representation of a structure to the screen and returns the structure itself.

+### Look at new crud_todo implementation

+It has some important aspects on using structs and an exercise to delete a task.

+*Exercise*

+Extend the todo_crud file to include a new module to import from a csv